 Co-production Strategy developed and training in place.
 100% of SEND and Inclusion Staff attend co-production training (c.250).
-Evaluation of co- production training shows increased awareness, understanding and application of Co- production Strategy and approaches.
+100% of attendees report increased awareness, understanding and application of Co- production Strategy and approaches.
 September 2022 (interim milestone July 2022) 2.3.2 Develop an agreement for recruitment activities to include a member of WPCV and/or young person for operational and strategic SEND roles in WCC and CWCCG.
 Shinderpaul Bhangal Existing resources Agreement and plan in place for recruitment for operational and strategic SEND roles to include a member of WPCV and/or CYP.
-Recruitment activities have involved CYP or parent carers (where appropriate).
-Feedback from CYP and parent carers on how they felt listened to, involved in decision making and satisfaction with the process.
+100% of recruitment activities have involved CYP or parent carers (where appropriate).
+100% of CYP and parent carers surveyed report they felt listened to, involved in decision making and satisfied with the process.
 December 2022 (interim milestone July 2022) 2.3.3 Develop an agreement to include a member of WPCV and/or young person in scoring SEND commissioned services, and also develop a parent and young person inspectors process to form part of our quality assurance functions.
 Shinderpaul Bhangal Existing resources Agreement and plan of activity in place.
-Commissioning activities have involved CYP or parent carers (where appropriate).
-Feedback from CYP and parent carers demonstrates that they were listened to, involved in decision making and satisfied with the December 2022 (interim milestone July 2022)
+100% of commissioning activities have involved CYP or parent carers (where appropriate).
+100% of CYP and parent carers surveyed report they were listened to, involved in decision making and satisfied with the process.
+December 2022 (interim milestone July 2022)